emilianobovetti/fpc/docs/README.md

 ### failWith

-Throws an error but, unlike `throw`, it's an expression.
+Throws an error but, unlike [throw][Statement-throw], it's an expression.

-Converts its input if it isn't already an [Error][Error] instance.
+Converts its input if it isn't already an [Error][Glob-Error] instance.

 ```javascript
 import { failWith } from 'fpc';